 No data

-How do Airtable's customizable views compare to Basecamp's project-centric organization?
+How do Airtable's customizable views compare to Basecamp's simpler project structure?

 Which product better facilitates client interaction and feedback within projects?